 Latest news from Albury

-Some places still available on the Albury Park Syndicate, new season now upon us, as from 1st April 2014.
+Some places still available on the Albury Park Syndicate.
 If you like peace and quiet when you fish, a Parkland setting, bespoke brown trout river fishing, your own exclusive lake, access to all the day waters, and a guest to fish with at any tine, then this could be the fishery for you.
 For enquiries, or a prospectus, please contact Tony Hern.
+Rates can be adjusted pro rata for the season already foregone.

 Weston - Powder Mills - Vale - Park